The projector algorithm: a simple parallel algorithm for computing Voronoi diagrams and Delaunay graphs: Concluding remarks

-It should be emphasized again (see also Section \ref{sec:Introduction}) that this paper is theoretical.
-Despite this, we want to finish this section with a few remarks about some practical issues, or, more precisely, about the current implementation we have.
+Here are additional relevant remarks.
+First, it should be emphasized again (see also Section \bref{sec:Introduction}) that this paper is theoretical.
+Hence no experimental data is given.
+Our paper is not unique regarding this.
+Indeed, the literature in general and the literature related to Voronoi diagrams in particular, contains many papers discussing algorithms theoretically and without any experimental data: see e.g., \cite{ACGOY1988, ABY1987, AmatoGoodrichRamos1994, BentleyWeideYao1980, ChanChen2010, ChazelleMatousek1995, Clarkson1999, ClarksonShor1989, ColeGoodrichODunlaing1996, Fortune1987, MacKenzieStout1998, Meyerhenke2005, RajasekaranRamaswami2002, ReifSen1992, ShamosHoey1975, SpielmanTengUngor2007} for a rather partial list of such papers.
+Despite this, we want to say something about some practical issues, or, more precisely, about the current implementation that we have.

 Its actual behavior is somewhat strange: for a reason which is not currently well understood, the running time sometimes grows in a way which is a little bit greater than linear with respect to the input (number of sites) when one processing unit is involved.
-However, when several processing units are involved, then the running time $t(n)$ is better than linear with respect to the input (i.e., $t(\alpha n)<\alpha t(n)$ for any tested $\alpha\in \N$; this does not contradict the obvious lower bound of $O(n)$).
+However, when several processing units are involved, then the running time $t(n)$ is better than linear with respect to the input (i.e., $t(\alpha n)<\alpha t(n)$ for all tested $\alpha\in \{1,2,3,\ldots\}$; this does not contradict the obvious lower bound of $\Theta(n)$).
 Perhaps (in both cases) this may be related to something in the memory management or some influence of the operating system.